Tuesday, September 12, 2023

 Easy 10-bit video support on Windows

-This brief article will help you with the fact that Microsoft Windows does not, by default, view or play 10-bit video files produced by cinema cameras.
-Free solutions are easy, but not obvious.
+This article will help you with the fact that many Microsoft Windows applications do not, by default, view cinema camera output, including 10-bit files and the HEVC (also known as H.265) codec.
 Have you ever asked yourself...

 Carl Zeiss Sonnar 2.8/85mm review